Murder Inc. Records: Formation, success and raid (1999–2003)

 Murder Inc. signed Charli Baltimore and Ashanti in 2001.
-The label reached its peak of success from mid-2001 to early 2003.
-Ja Rule's release of his multi-platinum selling album Pain Is Love was soon followed by Ashanti's multi-platinum selling debut, Ashanti, which spawned three hit singles on the Billboard charts.
+That same year, Ja Rule's most successful album, Pain Is Love, was released.
+The album was supported by the smash hit singles Always on Time (featuring Ashanti), Livin' It Up and Down Ass Bitch (featuring Charli Baltimore).
+Much of the album was produced by Irv Gotti.
+It sold over 360,000 units in its first week, and debuted and peaked at number one on the Billboard 200.
+The album sold over three million units in America, and was certified triple platinum by the RIAA.

-On July 2, 2002, Murder Inc. released the compilation, Irv Gotti Presents: The Inc. The album continued to showcase original artists like Ja Rule, Black Child, Vita and Caddillac Tah, while showcasing new artists like Ashanti and Charli Baltimore and Murder Inc. affiliates like D.O.
-Cannon, Jody Mack, O-1, Ronnie Bumps and Young Merc.
-Murder Inc. scored another hit single with Down 4 U, and the album peaked in the top 3 on the Billboard top 200 and was ultimately certified Gold by the RIAA.
-That same month, Vita severed ties with Murder Inc. Vita's debut album on Murder Inc., La Dolce Vita, was originally scheduled to be released in Fall 2002.
-However, the album was ultimately shelved.
+This album was soon followed by Ashanti's multi-platinum selling debut, Ashanti, which spawned three hit singles on the Billboard charts.
+On July 2, 2002, Murder Inc. released the compilation, Irv Gotti Presents: The Inc. The album continued to showcase original artists like Ja Rule, Black Child, Vita, Jodie Mack, O-1 and Caddillac Tah, while showcasing new artists like Ashanti and Charli Baltimore and Murder Inc. affiliates like D.O., Ronnie Bumps and Merc.
+Murder Inc. scored another hit single with "Down 4 U", and the album peaked in the top 3 on the Billboard 200 and was ultimately certified Gold by the RIAA.
+A documentary of the same name as the compilation was released around the same time, documenting the careers and lives of Murder Inc. artists.
+However, less than two weeks after the release of the album, Vita severed ties with Murder Inc. Vita's departure resulted in La Dolce Vita being indefinitely shelved.
 During this time, Murder Inc. started associating with Nas as he collaborated with Ja Rule and Ashanti for the remix to "The Pledge".
 Although it was speculated that Nas would possibly sign to Murder Inc., the deal never materialized.
-Ja Rule's next album (The Last Temptation) went Platinum in the U.S. Caddillac Tah's debut album, Pov City Hustla, was originally scheduled to be released through Murder Inc. Records.
-However, the album was ultimately shelved.
-Other albums intended to be released though Murder Inc. but ultimately shelved also include Black Child's debut album, Ronnie Bumps' debut album, and a D.O.
-Cannon and Young Merc collaboration album.
-All three albums were originally scheduled for a 2003 release.
+Ja Rule's next album (The Last Temptation) went Platinum in the U.S.